 12A.5.1 Introduction

-The requirements in clause 12A.5 shall apply provided the UE has received [NR-SL-RSRPP-RequestLocationInformation] from LMF or another UE via SLPP requesting the UE to measure and report SL PRS-RSRPP measurements defined in TS 38.215 [4].
+The requirements in clause 12A.5 shall apply provided the UE has received SL-TDOA-RequestLocationInformation or SL-AOA-RequestLocationInformation or SL-TOA-RequestLocationInformation or SL-RTT-RequestLocationInformation from LMF or another UE via SLPP requesting the UE to measure and report SL PRS-RSRPP measurements defined in TS 38.215 [4].

 12A.5.2 Requirements Applicability

-The requirements in clause 12A.5 apply for [periodic and] triggered SL PRS-RSRPP measurements, provided:
+The requirements in clause 12A.5 apply for periodic and triggered SL PRS-RSRPP measurements, provided:

 - SL PRS-RSRPP related side conditions given in clause [TBD] for FR1 are met for a corresponding Band.